rognan/dotfiles/README.md

-# dotfiles

-The dotfiles I use on OS X and Ubuntu.
+dotfiles I use on OS X and Ubuntu.

-Feel free to use, copy and share.

 # setup